 Trenes Urbanos (Urban Trains)

 The trains are used mostly by those living out in the province of Buenos Aires, only about 40 minutes to an hour away from the city.
 But the train is an incredibly easy and cheap way for commuters and travelers to get in an out of the city.
 There are also long distance trains that can take you to cities outside of the province, to great cities like Córdoba, Tucumán, Rosario and many more.
-There are a number of different urban trains, but they aren’t used as frequently as the busses or subway.
+There are a number of different urban trains, but they aren’t used as frequently as the buses or subway.
 One common trip however is the train to Tigre, a city outside of Capital Federal based on the river, that is often considered a nature escape to the porteños.
-You will get the train experience and a taste of tigre on our Tigre Excursion in Buenos Aires included in the program, but if that’s not enough, hop on the train from Barrio Chino (Chinatown) or Retiro for a day trip out of the city!
+You will get the train experience and a taste of Tigre on our Tigre Excursion in Buenos Aires included in the program, but if that’s not enough, hop on the train from Barrio Chino (Chinatown) or Retiro for a day trip out of the city!

 TAXIS – RADIO TAXIS